Activity Branch: A Fine Motor, Gross Motor, and Heavy Work Activity

 What Is An Activity Branch?

 An activity branch is my spin on a gratitude branch traditionally done around Thanksgiving.
 The activity branch is made by hanging paper leaves from a branch.
-One gross motor, heavy work, or even fine motor activity is written on each leaf.
+One gross motor, heavy work, or fine motor activity is written on each leaf.
 When the child or caregiver is looking for an activity, read the tag of your choosing, and perform the task.

 To make this project, we’ll be focusing on the fine motor skills needed and ways to adapt this project when making the activity branch.
 We’ll discuss this a little further in the occupational therapy fine motor skill focus.

 *Check in with your occupational therapist regarding questions or concerns around sensory processing difficulties and a sensory diet.
+They may recommend specific activities for your particular case.

 Activity branch- hole punch